Areas and suburbs in Philadelphia

 Urban living in Philadelphia

 Extremely popular with young professionals and singles, Graduate Hospital has been gaining a reputation as an artistic community since the early 2000s and is home to trendy restaurants and some of the best bars in Philadelphia.
-Prices are moderately high, although it is worth it for Graduate Hospital’s proximity to the city’s attractions, its mix of old and new single-family homes, tree-lined streets and brownstone rowhouses.
+Prices are moderately high, although it is worth it for Graduate Hospital’s proximity to the city’s attractions and its mix of old and new single-family homes, tree-lined streets and brownstone rowhouses.
 While crime is still a concern in this largely gentrified neighbourhood, it is still generally considered a safe place to live.

 Fishtown is a burst of colour in the middle of an industrial landscape, offering the famous Philadelphia rowhouses along narrow streets which surge with creative energy.
 Popular with trendy hipsters, young families and up-and-coming professionals, it makes up for its lack of retail and the occasional car break-in with a bustling cultural scene.